-The Global Health Sciences master's program is offered by the UCSF Graduate Division.
+The Master of Science in Global Health is offered by the UCSF Graduate Division.

 Programs at the Institute for Global Health Sciences (IGHS), unlike other programs at UCSF, are not administered by any of the UCSF Schools.
 IGHS reports directly to the chancellor.

 Faculty members from all UCSF schools and many departments deliver the IGHS courses.